Police Use of Force Essay

 Introduction

-Plaintiff Forrett complained in the course that police officer applied excessive force while he tried to elude capture, and he was shot.
-In this trial, Forrett got favor from the court of law and decision of court granted as a matter of justice.
+Plaintiff Forrett complained in the course that a police officer applied excessive force while he tried to elude capture, and he was shot.
+In this trial, Forrett got favor from the court of law, and the court’s decision was granted as a matter of justice.
 The case describes how the policing system is structured in the United States.
 The first part of the review provides a brief description of the Riverside County police service in the United States.
-It explains what police structures are formed in the country at different levels of this service, how and in what way their interaction is built.
-Also, it indicates how the mechanism of subordination between various police agencies and the police itself and other government bodies, which allows us to understand how the police department is included in the system of public administration in the country.
+It explains what police structures are formed in the country at different levels of this service and how and how their interaction is built.
+Also, it indicates the mechanism of subordination between various police agencies, the police itself, and other government bodies, which allows us to understand how the police department is included in the country’s public administration system.
 The second section describes how the mechanism for evaluating the work of a particular police officer is organized, according to what criteria and according to what rules its work is assessed.

 Overview of Police Agency

-Under the jurisdiction of the agency falls crime/narcotics unit combating multi-jurisdictional criminal activity and this covers area of the riverside and the police chief at that time was Richardson.
-Riverside Police Department is based on the group of young officers of the age of 14-21.
-All officers selected by the agency have an eagerness to learn about law enforcement as a potential career.
-The Riverside Police Department Explorer posts its vacancies for officer based certain criteria which demand ages of 14-21, with keen interest to learn about law, court procedures, and different techniques of police patrolling along with organizational skills.
-Candidates must meet agency requirements are allowed to be hired and placed in the field as a patrol officer, they fulfill their duties by responding to police calls and participate in the regular routines of community and interact people.
+Under the jurisdiction of the agency falls the crime/narcotics unit combating multi-jurisdictional criminal activity and this covers the area of the riverside the police chief at that time was Richardson.
+Riverside Police Department is based on a group of young officers aged 14-21.
+All officers selected by the agency are eager to learn about law enforcement as a potential career.
+The Riverside Police Department Explorer posts its vacancies for officers based on certain criteria, which demand officers aged 14-21 have a keen interest in learning about law, court procedures, and different techniques of police patrolling along with organizational skills.
+Candidates must meet agency requirements to be allowed to be hired and placed in the field as patrol officers, they fulfill their duties by responding to police calls, participating in the regular routines of the community, and interacting with people.

 Riverside Community Breakdown

 Riverside County was founded in 1893; this county is one of 58 counties in the American state of California.
 In 2007, the county had a population of 2,073,571 inhabitants and a population density of 83 people per km.
 The county seat is Riverside.
-This county covers the area of 18,914.7 km in total, and average income is $ 65,104.
+This county covers an area of 18,914.7 km, and the average income is $ 65,104.

 Description

 Forrett v.
 Richardson is a case based on residential burglary; Forrett was convicted of committing a violent residential burglary, where he shot two victims out of three tied victims.
-He shot one victim directly in the neck, and the other was just shot after that he escaped from the place of the crime scene with victim’s truck.
-Forrett had stolen several firearms and around 250 rounds of ammunition.
-Police was called by one of the victims and officers while searching for him found the empty truck within an hour left on the roadside; they found neither Forrett nor the stolen weapons.
-Later he was spotted residential neighborhood, but office immediately lost sight of him and once again.
-During the operation, he was warned to stop by officers, but he didn’t, and initially two officers opened fired on him but all fires missed the target and fell in another yard where three officers again shot but missed again, and finally one officer fired him, and he was hit at neck and hip.
-Eventually, Forrett recovered wounds, and no weapons were found from his possession; however, he was pled guilty of burglary and assault of victims who were shot by him during the crime scene.
+He shot one victim directly in the neck, and the other was just shot after that he escaped from the place of the crime scene with the victim’s truck.
+Forrest had stolen several firearms and around 250 rounds of ammunition.
+Police were called by one of the victims and officers while searching for him found the empty truck within an hour left on the roadside; they found neither Forrett nor the stolen weapons.
+Later, he was spotted in a residential neighborhood, but the office immediately lost sight of him again.
+During the operation, he was warned to stop by officers, but he didn’t, two officers opened fire on him but all fire missed the target and fell in another yard where three officers again shot but missed again, and finally, one officer fired him, and he was hit at neck and hip.
+Eventually, Forrett recovered from wounds, and no weapons were found in his possession; however, he pled guilty to burglary and assault of victims whom he shot during the crime scene.
 After he was pled Forrett filed a lawsuit against police officers claiming excessive force.
-Jury trial awards him nominal and punitive damages.
+The jury trial awards him nominal and punitive damages.

 Response to Incident

-The same as in other countries Riverside County is, on the one hand, has the responsibility of combating crime and on the other hand the provision of law and order.
-The one who knows the US law enforcement system a little better will say that there is a federal police.
+The same as in other countries Riverside County, on the one hand, has the responsibility of combating crime and on the other hand the provision of law and order.
+The one who knows the US law enforcement system a little better will say there is a federal police.
 Officers of the second type of police are subordinate only to the authorities of those states in whose territory they live and act.
-This, of course, does not exclude that these policemen can carry out orders, but only in the cases that the federal bureau is investigating.
+This does not exclude that these policemen can carry out orders, but only in the cases the federal bureau investigates.
 Life is not always comfortable with the police.
 And the point here is not only that this work is associated with increased risk and responsibility for human lives and destinies.

-In the minds of most people, the crisis in the relationship between society and the police in the United States began after patrol shot a Forrett in a residential area during a domestic burglary crime he was committing.
+In the minds of most people, the crisis in the relationship between society and the police in the United States began after a patrol shot a Forrett in a residential area during a domestic burglary crime he was committing.
 Officers tried to detain Forrett on the complaint of a victim of the resident.
-Forrett began to behave aggressively and even sought to take away the policeman’s gun, after which he was forced to open fire.
-The officer was acquitted by the jury, after which mass riots began in community and media.
-The police tried to detain the Forrett, who stolen weapons with a truck of victim.
-So, the victim as a result of the detention was “innocent lamb.”
+Forrest began to behave aggressively and even sought to take away the policeman’s gun, after which he was forced to open fire.
+The officer was acquitted by the jury, after which mass riots began in the community and media.
+The police tried to detain the Forrett, who had stolen weapons with a truck of victims.
+So, the victim as a result of the detention was an “innocent lamb.”
 Moreover, he committed acts that provoked a strong reaction from the police, which, of course, does not justify that involuntary punishment in the form of death, which they suffered for it.
-However, the investigation and the courts in the United States determined the innocence of the officers.
+However, the investigation and the courts in the United States determined the officers’ innocence.

-Of course, the question of issues: how to protect the police from the armed attacks against them.
-It is equally important to prevent such attacks, in particular, having beaten the desire to make them.
-For this reason, the Order mentioned above of Police Brotherhood demanded to equate the attack on the police to crimes committed by hate.
-Thus, attacked the police just because he was a policeman, and then become a “hater,” which automatically hardened his guilt.
-It is likely that increased the severity of punishment for the “hunt” for law enforcement will reduce the ranks of potential “hunters.”
+Of course, the question of issues is how to protect the police from armed attacks against them.
+It is equally important to prevent such attacks, particularly having beaten the desire to make them.
+For this reason, the Order mentioned above of the Police Brotherhood demanded to equate the attack on the police to crimes committed by hate.
+Thus, attacked the police just because he was a policeman, and then became a “hater,” which automatically hardened his guilt.
+It is likely that increasing the severity of punishment for the “hunt” for law enforcement will reduce the ranks of potential “hunters.”

 Over the past several years, the propaganda imbued with hatred of the police has created the impression that the police officers are racists.
 It is not true.
-The main problem is the level of crime among the population of Riverside County.
+The main problem is the crime level among the Riverside County population.

 Conclusion